Equilibrium stresses and rigidity for infinite tensegrities and frameworks: Finite and infinite cable-strut tensegrities

 Since $\mu_e$ is strictly positive for every member $e$ it follows that $\sigma=0$.
 Thus $u$ is an infinitesimal flex of $\overline{G(p)}$.
 By our assumptions, $u$ is a trivial rigid motion flex and it follows that $G(p)$ is first-order rigid.

 The necessity direction depends on some basic properties of convex cones in $\bR^m$ which are brought into play for the convex cone generated by the rows of the rigidity matrix $R(G(p))$.

 A {cone} $C$ in $\bR^m$ is a nonempty set closed under multiplication by nonnegative real numbers.
 The dual cone of $C$ is the cone $C^*$ in the dual space $(\bR^m)'$ consisting of the set of linear functionals $x^*$ such that $x^*(x)\geq0$ for all $x$ in $ C$.
-A standard fact is that the second dual cone $C^{**}$ coincides with $C$ (that is, with the canonical image of $C$ in the second dual space).
+A standard fact is that if $C$ is norm-closed then the second dual cone $C^{**}$ coincides with $C$ (that is, with the canonical image of $C$ in the second dual space).
 This follows readily from the following separation lemma.
+A proof via standard Hilbert space geometry also yields a generalisation of the lemma to closed cones in Hilbert space.
+See also Lemma \ref{l:coneseparation}.